renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+If more than one token matches for a read-only request then the `readOnly` token will be given preference.

 ### currentValueTemplate

 If the `currentValue` for a dependency is not captured with a named group then it can be defined in config using this field.